 Oregon’s Job Growth 16th Fastest Among the StatesMarch 19, 2019 Oregon had the 16th fastest job growth among the states from January 2018 to January 2019.
 Adding 29,500 jobs for a growth rate of 1.5 percent, Oregon’s respectable job growth was slower than first ranked Nevada (+3.9%), and neighboring Washington (+2.5%) and Idaho (+2.4%).
 California ranked 17th with a growth rate of 1.4 percent.

-Oregon’s growth rate last year was faster than the overall national rate of 1.6 percent.
-That’s not a new trend.
-Oregon has been adding jobs faster than the U.S. since 2013.
+Oregon’s job growth rate last year was slightly slower than the overall national rate of 1.7 percent.

 Where to Get Oregon’s Latest Job Growth Rates

 The most recent job growth rates by industry for Oregon are available on QualityInfo.org using the Current Employment Estimates (CES) tool.